zlatozar/study-paip/ch00/Readme.md

 - The second parameter to the format function is a control string, which controls the text formatting.
 You can place control sequences into this string to affect the format of the output.
-- The FORMATlanguage isn’t Lispy at all—its basic syntax is based on characters, not s-expressions, and it’s optimized for compactness rather than easy comprehension.
+- The FORMATlanguage isn’t Lispy at all - its basic syntax is based on characters, not s-expressions, and it’s optimized for compactness rather than easy comprehension.
 - The format control string contains literal text and formatting directives.
 Directives are always introduced with a ~ character.